clayh53/tufte-jekyll/README.md

 ```
 blah blah
-{% fullwidth 'http://example.com/image.jpg' 'A caption for the image' %}
+{% fullwidth "http://example.com/image.jpg" "A caption for the image" %}
 blah
 ```

 Note the absence of a leading slash in the image url when using relative file paths.
 (This is incorrect: `/assets/img/rhino.png`)

-Also note that fullwidth images need to be included on their own line in order for the captions to work correctly.
+Also note that fullwidth images need to be included *on their own line* in order for the captions to work correctly.

 ### Main column image